knapply/syknapptic/content/page/about.md

 I'm currently finishing up a Master's degree in Nonproliferation and Terrorism Studies at the Middlebury Institute of International Studies (MIIS).
 During my time at MIIS, I have focussed on data-driven analysis of topics spanning counterterrorism, hybrid conflict, CBRN, and threat finance.

-In the past, I worked as a security mangager, combat medic, noncommissioned officer, linguist, and herder of cats.
+In the past, I worked as a security manager, combat medic, noncommissioned officer, linguist, and herder of cats.

 # About this Blog